-1. When FortiClient locates EMS, the Connecting FortiClient Telemetry dialog displays.
+1. When FortiClient locates EMS, the Connecting FortiClient Telemetry dialog displays when EMS requests the FortiClient telemetry connection key.
 The following options are available:

 Endpoint User Displays the name of the endpoint user logged into the endpoint.
 Logged into Domain Displays the domain name if applicable.
 Hostname Displays the endpoint name.

+FortiClient Telemetry Connection Key Enter the connection key.
+Remember FortiClient Telemetry Connection Key Select for FortiClient to remember the connection key.
 Remember this Endpoint Management Server (EMS) Select for FortiClient to remember the IP address of the EMS you are connecting Telemetry to.
-See Remembering gateway IP addresses on page 32.
+See Remembering gateway IP addresses on page 42.